 I mean, it looks great.
 Still don’t really use it as my office though…

 Shame these died very shortly after this was taken.
 Think I was misinformed about them being indoor plants.

-I’ve got a new post coming up, detailing our makeover – from plans to budget and suppliers, so keep an eye out!
+I’ve got a new post coming up, detailing our makeover – from plans to budget and suppliers, we might even be considering smart home futures from Crestron Dealers, so keep an eye out!
 We’re celebrating two years in our new home this weekend and my heart is so warm thinking about it.